-Shots fired in Asbury Park but little detail known
+Shots fired in Asbury Park

-ASBURY PARK — Police responded to a shooting Sunday afternoon but offered little detail about the incident.
+ASBURY PARK — Police responded to a shooting Sunday afternoon, but have offered little detail about the incident so far.

-The shooting was reported in the 40s block of Ridge Avenue, according to the Monmouth County Prosecutor's Office, but no other details were disclosed, including the circumstances, how many people were involved, or if any arrests were made.
+The shooting was reported in the 40s block of Ridge Avenue, according to Monmouth County Prosecutor's Office spokesman Chris Swendeman , and suspect Trey Lentz, 21, of Asbury Park, was taken into custody on Monday morning.

+Swendeman said the person shot was hospitalized with non life threatening injuries and did not disclose any additional details about the circumstances of the incident.

 Pictures of the crime scene posted by the Asbury Park Press show investigators using a K9 and checking a fence and curb.
+It is located down the block from Sisters Academy to the north and Ridge Avenue Elementary School to the south.

 The incident was three days after a shooting on Route 33 that left Sciascia Calhoun, 24, of Freehold Township dead as she turned off the Route 33 bypass onto Halls Mills Road just before midnight on Thursday night.
 Prosecutors said the shooter fired at her car from another vehicle.

-Note: UPDATE: Shots fired in Asbury Park, suspect in custody